linaelaji/assistX_ELAJI/README.md

 ## Requirements

-- Fork this repository into a private repository.
-You'll have to grant us access.
+- Fork this repository into a **private repository**.
+You'll have to grant us access to jugodfroy and YohannZe before the interview.
-- You can use any openly available data models through:
+- You can use any openly available techniques through:
   - Prompt engineering
   - Fine-tuning
   - Other techniques